priyanshk20/priyanshk20/README.md

 🎇[Instagram](https://www.instagram.com/ipriyanshk/)

 ## yeet!🎊
-If you like collaborating for some projects just ping me up!
+If you like collaborating for some project feel free to reach out!

  ![Dino](https://raw.githubusercontent.com/priyanshk20/priyanshk20/master/dino.gif)